Australian Open 2020: Ok skipper heads to Thames thriller to win 17th Grand Slam title - The Media Times

 Tim started taking control of the baseline, and he got the job of ok catcher in the opening game of the third after the Serb pushed back wide of the line before falling incredibly 4-0.

-Ok Tucker called the coach 4-1 down but there was no refusing Thiem who was serving the crowd as he nervously nervous before the opponent left the court.
+Ok Tweak called the coach down 4-1, but there was no denying Thiem was serving the crowd as he was nervous before the opponent came out.

-“Nol!
-L, no!
-L!”
+“Nole!
+L!
+Ne!
+L, ne ole l!”
 The chants came out early in the fourth series because there was a predominantly target crowd inside the Rhode Laver Arena, and the responded catcher responded by using an unnoticed fifth seed to break 5-3 before making a decision.

 In the third set of the fifth set, Teim missed two fronts to give up the ok.